-Abriska generates a risk register based on these relationships between resources, threats and controls.
+Abriska generates a risk register based on these relationships between assets, threats and controls.
 Abriska converts this relational data into a risk statement which can be easily presented to senior management without explaining each of these concepts.

-4.0 Resources
+4.0 Assets

-4.1 Identify Resources
+4.1 Identify Assets

-All resources that need to be included in the risk assessment can easily be loaded into Abriska.
-The resources should be identified in terms of the characteristics of the organisation, its location, and resources and technology.
-Resources that are entered should be grouped according to their risk profile and value (in terms of confidentiality, integrity and availability).
-All resources need to be classified in terms of type, the following types are provided by default:
+All assets that need to be included in the risk assessment can easily be loaded into Abriska.
+The assets should be identified in terms of the characteristics of the organisation, its location, and assets and technology.
+Assets that are entered should be grouped according to their risk profile and value (in terms of confidentiality, integrity and availability).
+All assets need to be classified in terms of type, the following types are provided by default: